cosmicjs/cosmic-cli/README.md

 ### 🔐 Login

 Use your credentials (from https://cosmicjs.com) to login on the command line.
 You will only have to do this once.
+If you used GitHub to sign up, you can also login via authentication token which you can find at https://cosmicjs.com/account/authentication

 ```bash
 $ cosmic login